Russia detains Uzbek suspect over murder of top general in Moscow blast

 A source in the Security Service of Ukraine or SBU confirmed to Al Jazeera the agency was behind the attack.
 Ukraine has yet to officially comment on the incident.

 On Monday, the SBU had opened a criminal investigation against Kirillov, accusing him of directing the use of banned chemical weapons.
+He was under sanctions from several countries, including the UK and Canada, for his actions in Moscow’s military operations in Ukraine.

 Russia has denied using any chemical weapons in its continuing war in Ukraine.